MrFriendCS/MrFriendCS.github.io/ah-cs/sdd/AH-SDD-Lockers/README.md

 ## Tasks

-1. Create a UML use case diagram to represent the system.
+1. Identify 3 end user requirements.

-2. Identify 3 end user requirements.
+2. Identify 3 functional requirements.

-3. Identify 3 functional requirements
+3. Create a UML use case diagram to represent the system.